iotaledger/iota-wiki/.github/CONTRIBUTING.md

 How can someone become active in the project?
 Where to interact with the community, how to engage with others or the technologies, and get a hands-on experience with IOTA.

 Collect general info and link to Guides / POC's / Showcases / IF community sites.
-Create an interesting "how-to" explanation... everything that invites users: "oh yeah I wanna do this"!
+Create an interesting "how-to" explanation... everything that invites users: "oh yeah, I wanna do this"!

 ## Develop